 False identification is an emerging concern of applying geomasking methods, which indicate the linking of the masked data points to incorrect persons or households~\cite{seidl2018privacy}.
 The false identification transferred the potential negative effects of being identified from the true persons or households to individuals who were not part of the research.
 Such limitations influence both the disclosure risk and a successful investigation of spatial patterns.
-There are newly developed geo-masking methods that target addressing this issue, such as adaptive Voronoi masking~\cite{kounadi2016adaptive}.
+There are newly developed geomasking methods that target addressing this issue, such as adaptive Voronoi masking~\cite{kounadi2016adaptive}.
 Though these techniques might be better approaches to visualising a protected version of the distribution of a point pattern, however, they are less accurate in detecting local patterns in location data.
-Further, these techniques might not be applicable to different geo data types that are complex, such as spatio-temporal stamps of a user in a social network.
+Further, these techniques might not be applicable to different geodata types that are complex, such as spatiotemporal stamps of a user in a social network.

 As we have discussed in Section~\ref{sec:geomasking-techniques}, many geomasking techniques could not provide provable privacy guarantees as their underlying methodologies only contain non-provable privacy techniques, such as k-anonymity~\cite{wang2022exploratory, broen2021measuring}.
-Techniques such as differential privacy has been used in location based services~\cite{yan2022} for providing strong and provable privacy guarantees when answering queries, but has not yet been adopted or utilised in clustering and aggregation of geodata~\cite{harris2020}.
+Techniques such as differential privacy have been used in location-based services~\cite{yan2022} for providing strong and provable privacy guarantees when answering queries, but have limited adoption and utilisation in the masking of geodata~\cite{harris2020}.
 For example, to improve geodata anonymisation and align with the relevant risk factors, it may have been more appropriate to add random noise to the geographic information of routes mapped by just a few individuals, or exclude routes mapped by very few individuals (e.g., publish the number of routes in the area, but not the exact paths).